Accounting: Methods for Allocating Overheads

 Discussion

 Original costing method and activity based method are vital to firms in the calculation of cost allocations to the products.
-Both original costing method and activity based methods have different implications to the price determined.
+Both original costing method and activity-based methods have different implications to the price determined.
 The subsequent difference in price comes about due to the different allocation of the resources.
 For instance, the overhead charged to LO using activity based costing method is 91.33 pounds while through the use of original costing method LO is charged 105 pounds.
 The overhead of LO while using activity based costing method is more accurate.
 That’s why it is advisable to use it when making decisions concerning product pricing (Atrill and McLaney 13).

-Analysis of the two costing methods with recommendations
+Analysis of the Two Costing Methods with Recommendations

-In original costing method, allocation of cost is done using direct labour.
+In original costing method, allocation of cost is done using direct labor.
 Therefore the use of direct labour makes labour intensive products cost higher compared to the other products.
 Original costing method fails to give a more accurate cost because it relies on one parameter in the determination of the cost of the products.
 Besides, the allocation of costs to the activities is done randomly on the basis of labour and machine hours.
 Through the use of activity based costing approach, allocation of costs is more accurate especially in the circumstances where there are no similar rates of direct labour-hours.
 Activity based costing method allocates cost using all the activities that are involved in the production for example, machine setups, salaries, orders among others (Weiner 17).
 Finally, basing on original costing method, it implies that errors are likely to occur leading to inaccurate pricing which may have devastating effects on the revenues of the business or its market share.

 On the Activity Based Costing (ABC) method, allocation of overhead costs are based on the real performance and expenditures sourced from the firm’s information records and also knowledge from staff that are connected directly with the delivery of those products.
 ABC is also instrumental in improving organizational performance.
-Activity based costing method is required in the firms whose overheads are high and there is presence of different kinds of products.
+Activity-based costing method is required in the firms whose overheads are high and there is presence of different kinds of products.

-Analysis of the business/strategic options
+Analysis of the Business/Strategic Options

-As evidenced in the above discussion, the fact that cost reduction opportunities are available in activity based costing makes it preferable than original costing.
+As evidenced in the above discussion, the fact that cost reduction opportunities are available in activity-based costing makes it preferable than original costing.
 This is complemented by the maintenance of quality in applying the aforementioned cost reduction opportunities.
-On the analysis of business/ strategic options in the presence of new information, the organisation should focus on several concerns.
+In the analysis of business/ strategic options in the presence of new information, the organization should focus on several concerns.
 First, the business should focus on the competitors in the market, what they are offering and for how much are they selling for.
 This will enable the business to ensure that it is not competed out.
 Secondly, the organisation should focus on how to penetrate to the markets dominates by competitors.
 Thirdly, the firm should try as much as possible to keep prices at a rate that can not invite competitors to the market.

 Conclusion

 It is clear that both activities based costing method and original costing methods are important in the determination of both full costs and selling price.
-Original costing method, however, has many shortcomings due to the generalisation of overheads.
+Original costing method, however, has many shortcomings due to the generalization of overheads.
 This reason makes it unreliable and inflexible causing some inaccuracies in computation of full costs.
 Activity based costing method gives better results despite being very tedious in computation.
 It incorporates all cost drivers thus ensuring that every cost is captured.
 Therefore firms are supposed to rely on activity based costing method in determining the actual prices and costs.
 From the above information the firm is supposed to rely on activity based costing method in determining the actual prices because of the advantages it has over the original costing method.

 Works Cited